 LOS ANGELES, CA – Skanska, a leading construction and development firm, is piloting a zero-emissions electric excavator on Los Angeles Metro’s Purple (D Line) Extension Transit Project.
 The Volvo EC230 is the largest electric excavator of its kind, and it is designed to have the same capabilities as a diesel excavator.
 Because it is powered by batteries, not an engine, using the Volvo EC230 will lower emissions on the job site and reduce noise during construction.

-Skanska is replacing the current diesel-powered Komatsu PC228 excavator with the Volvo EC230 to load trucks of export material from a stockpile at the South Yard of the La Brea Station.
+Skanska is temporarily replacing the currently used diesel-powered excavator with the Volvo EC230 to load trucks of export material from a stockpile at the South Yard of the La Brea Station.

 “The construction industry is responsible for forty percent of energy-related carbon emissions,” said James Bailey, executive vice president of Skanska USA Civil’s West Coast operations.
 “Our goal at Skanska is to continue to be a thought leader in sustainable solutions for the construction industry.
 We have worked with innovation leaders and partners – like LA Metro, Sunbelt, and Volvo – to share knowledge and resources as we work toward net-zero solutions.
 Participating in this pilot allows us to continue to be a part of the transition to low-carbon, zero-emission construction.
 Doing so on a large-scale project like the Purple (D Line) Extension Transit Project will provide a unique insight to inform sustainable innovation moving forward.”